 - All air conditioning and climate control systems attract condensation, and when you turn off the engine, this water may pool near the back of the engine compartment.
-This is especially common in the heat of Glendale or Arcadia.
+This is especially common in the heat of Glendale or Burbank.

 - It’s completely normal to notice small puddles of water near your tailpipes.
 This is simply condensation from your exhaust.

 Next Steps: Is Your Rolls-Royce Leaking Water, or Something Else?

 Water leaking from under a car is usually normal, unless it’s coming out in especially large quantities.
 You should also be aware that the fluid leaking from your car may not be water after all!
 Here’s what to look for:

 - Blown Gasket: A significant amount of water flowing your tailpipe may point to a blown gasket, which could start burning coolant along with fuel.
 If this is the issue, you will also notice significant amounts of white smoke.

 - Service Fluid Leak: Place a piece of white paper underneath the leak, and let it sit.
 Then, check the color of the leaking fluid!
 While coolant (appearing blue, green, or yellow) is one of the most common leaks, you’ll want to check below to learn more.
 If it is coolant that you’re dealing with, you’ll want to add more of the proper coolant immediately, and visit our service center as soon as possible.

 - Windshield Wiper Fluid: This isn’t very common near Los Angeles, but especially cold weather may cause your windshield wiper fluid to freeze up and crack the tank!
 This will result in a light blue or green fluid leak beneath your vehicle.